Student Professional Performance Policy

 Social Workers' Ethical Responsibilities to Practice Settings

 These responsibilities include standards relevant to the social workers' obligation to their place of employment.
-The ethical standards address social workers' provision of supervision and their obligations when they serve in an educational role such as field instruction.
+The ethical standards address social workers' provision of supervision and their obligations when they serve in an educational role such as practicum instruction.
 They also address the obligation to fair performance evaluation, accurate and timely documentation that is safeguarded with respect to confidentiality, and accurate billing practices.
 Ethical standards addressing client transfer, agency administration, and provision of continuing education at agencies are also included.
 This section also describes ethical standards related to commitments to employers or employing organizations while at the same time taking reasonable steps to ensure that practices are consistent with the PCE and that employing organizations uphold the PCE.

 Social Workers' Ethical Responsibilities as Professionals